• HomeBreadcrumb separator

 Digital professionals

 Are you a software engineer?
 A marketing consultant?
-Investment advisor?
+Or maybe even an investment advisor?
 If your business does financial harm to a client, you could be held liable for damages.
-Whether you accidentally give bad advice, produce work your client is unhappy with or lose a sensitive document, your business could be sued.
+Whether you accidentally give bad advice, produce work your client is unhappy with, or lose a sensitive document, your business could be sued.
 Having the right insurance in place can help safeguard it.

 Who's Simply Business?

-Since 2005, they've helped millions of small businesses find the best coverage at the best rates.
+Since 2005, Simply Business has helped millions of small businesses find the best coverage at the best rates.

 And just like all our partners, Simply Business is fully authorised and regulated by the Financial Conduct Authority.
 This means you can be confident in their honesty, transparency, and trustworthiness.